bartbutenaers/node-red-contrib-ui-svg/README.md

 And also lots of credits to Joseph Liard, the author of [DrawSvg](#DrawSvg-drawing-editor) for his assistance!

 :warning: ***Version 2.0.0 contains a breaking change for events!!!
 However to have no impact on existing flows, legacy mode is enabled automatically for old nodes (to have the same behaviour as version 1.x.x).
 But it is advised to turn of legacy mode, and fix your flow.
 See [here](https://github.com/bartbutenaers/node-red-contrib-ui-svg/wiki/Breaking-change-version-2.0.0) for more information.***

+:warning: ***Moreover - for consistency with other UI nodes - we had to move some fields in the output message (when an event occurs):***
++ `msg.event` has become `msg.event.type`
++ `msg.coordinates.x` has become `msg.event.svgX`
++ `msg.coordinates.y` has become `msg.event.svgY`
++ `msg.position.x` has become `msg.event.pageX`
++ `msg.position.y` has become `msg.event.pageY`

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):